R-Torrent/42Barcelona-Projects/42-cursus/common-core-rank02/FdF/README.md

 - Images are buffered to prevent screen-tearing as the pixels are plotted.

-- Information is not lost as one traverses the image.
-For example, one could zoom in or zoom out until reaching *overflow* levels, spoiling the plot, and still undo the movements without data degradation.
+- Information is not lost as one manipulates the image.
+For example, one could zoom in (`Z` key) until reaching *overflow* levels, spoiling the plot, and still undo the movements without data degradation.
+Likewise, flattening a map to zero with the vertical distortion `J` key is also reversible.

 - Out of view lines are not processed, to further improve performance.
 Segments that do show in the image are still rendered even when the endpoints fall outside the image. *Only the plotted portions are actually calculated*.